avendesora/pythonbible/docs/source/basic_usage.rst

         bible.NormalizedReference(bible.Book.GENESIS, 1, 1, 1, 4)
     )

-The conversion functionality would return the following list of verse id integers:
+The conversion functionality would return the following tuple of verse id integers:

 .. output-cell:: python
     :execution-count: 1